test-kitchen/test-kitchen/docs/content/docs/transports/winrm.md

     weight: 15
 ---

 `winrm` is the default transport for all Windows hosts.
-For most users the default transport settings are sufficient and the transport section does not need to be defined in the `kitchen.yml` file.
+The default transport settings are sufficient for most users, and the transport section does not need to be defined in the `kitchen.yml` file.

 ## WinRM Transport Settings